This section outlines the need for a range of consultation on Cabinet and Cabinet committee papers and the process for consultation, including:

 - the process for Ministerial consultation, including consultation with the Minister of Finance.

-Departments that own the preparation of a Cabinet paper are responsible for ensuring that appropriate agency and stakeholder consultation is undertaken, that other departments are given reasonable time to comment, and that their views are accurately reflected in the paper.
-Minister's offices are responsible for ensuring that appropriate Ministerial consultation is undertaken, and Chiefs of Staff are responsible for ensuring that appropriate cross-party consultation is undertaken.
+Agencies that own the preparation of a Cabinet paper are responsible for ensuring that appropriate Government agency and stakeholder consultation is undertaken, that other agencies are given reasonable time to comment, and that their views are accurately reflected in the paper.

 Robust consultation processes ensure that Ministers receive sound, comprehensive, and co-ordinated policy advice, enabling them to have well-socialised and relevant information in front of them when they take decisions.